-Those with certain psychiatric disabilities (anxiety, depression, PTSD, etc) may be afforded protection in New York to keep emotional support animals, even in housing or employment situations that might otherwise prohibit animals.
+Those with certain psychiatric disabilities (anxiety, depression, PTSD, etc) may be afforded protection for an emotional support animal in New York, even in housing or employment situations that might otherwise prohibit animals.
 These legal protections are newer, more limited, and sometimes complicated compared to legal protections for service animals, but specific rights certainly exist.

 Support animals do not receive the same protections as service animals do.
 While other states, such as California, have more extensive legislation protecting emotional support animals, New York is not so generous.
 However, federal law offers protections in housing, employment, and travel contexts (particularly air travel).

 The Air Carrier Access Act (ACAA): The ESA Flying Law

 The Air Carrier Access Act applies to individuals with disabilities and emotional support animals traveling on airplanes.
 However, the rules are more strict and individuals with disabilities may be required to present more documentation.

 Flying with an emotional support animal in NYC typically requires a letter from a licensed mental health professional, which must explain that a mental health disability exists and there is a need for the animal.
 The letter should clearly indicate the type of practice (ie license type) in which the health care professional specializes.

 The letter should also be under the health care professional’s letterhead and cannot be more than one year old.
 Finally, you may be required to give 48 hours advanced notices to the carrier.